leopacheco18/chainlink-falls-hackathon-backend/README.md

 # Chainlink-falls-hackathon-backend

-Backend built with with SLS framework for OpenMarket Project on Chainlink Falls Hackathon.
+Backend built with SLS framework for OpenMarket Project on Chainlink Falls Hackathon.

 [Live Demo Hosted in Fleek](https://open-market-chainlink-falls-hackathon.on.fleek.co/#/)